Category: States

 This is the astrograph telescope used to discover Pluto.
 An astrograph telescope is a type of telescope used exclusively to take pictures.
 You can see the big square at the bottom of the telescope where they would put the glass slides in.

 Finding a planet in this manner is painstaking work.
 You’re basically comparing little blips on glass plates to see if they’ve moved.
-In the picture above, you’ll see one of the two glass plates used to confirm the discovery of Pluto.
+In the left picture above, you’ll see one of the two glass plates used to confirm the discovery of Pluto.
 Since planets move and stars don’t, these plates allowed Tombaugh to see the slight movement of Planet X (Pluto) when compared to the background stars.
 Some of Tombaugh’s ashes were placed in a little container on the New Horizons space probe and when New Horizons passed by Pluto…well, the guy who discovered the planet was the first to go there.
+Percival Lowell was so passionate about his work in astronomy, his mausoleum is on the grounds right next to the Clark Dome.
+Notice the glass dome on the mausoleum?
+Someone said that’s so he can always see the stars.

 We ended up going back three nights in a row because we didn’t want to miss any of the lectures.
 We had a couple of favorites.
 In the picture above you can see part of the Cosmic Zoom lecture where we got a virtual tour of our solar system and the universe.
 This guy (in the red shirt) was great!
 He kept it flowing and entertaining.
 And the projector they used was super cool!
+Our little nerds were completely absorbed with the lectures.

 We also heard the Sky Tonight lecture.
 It was with a different guy…who wasn’t quite as good.
 But the material was still interesting.

 There was a section of the night where they did some science experiments.
 We got to look at some pretty spectrum lights through some special glasses.
 I could’ve spent a long time looking at the different gasses through the spectrometer.
 Each gas had a different color range that showed up.
 I didn’t get any pics because the lights were all out and I didn’t want to be that lady.
+The liquid nitrogen experiment was probably the boys’ favorite.
+I mean…liquid nitrogen is always fun, right?
+All of the experiments were great and they did a wonderful job explaining space in terms kids could easily understand at any age.

 We did make it to the Pluto & NASA’s New Horizons lecture.
 Kelly, the lecturer, was really knowledgeable and extremely passionate about Pluto.
 She did a great job at keeping it entertaining.
 We got to see some very amazing photos of Pluto.
 In the picture above, you can see what they’re calling The Heart.
-What’s super amazing is that the surface of Pluto is still alive.
+What’s super amazing is that the surface of Pluto is still alive!
 It’s still changing and moving!
 Very exciting!

 There’s been a naming frenzy going on now that scientist have been able to really get a good look at Pluto and some of it’s moons.
-I pulled the picture above off the internet so you can see some names that have been unofficially chosen for some of Charon’s craters, plains, and chasms.
+I pulled the right picture above off the internet so you can see some names that have been unofficially chosen for some of Charon’s craters, plains, and chasms.
 For those of you who don’t know, Charon is Pluto’s biggest moon.
 My personal favorites are Tardis Chasma, Gallifrey Macula, and Vader Crater.
 There’s a large dark feature on Pluto that’s being called Balrog.
 None of these names are official, but it’s fun for right now.
 The IAU will eventually officially name everything, but maybe some of these names will stick.
-Don’t worry, I won’t totally geek out on you.
+Don’t worry, I won’t totally nerd out on you.
 I’ll leave the lecturing to the pros at the Lowell Observatory.

 If you want to keep up on all things Pluto you can search the hashtag above.